sumeetgajjar/CS7610-F20/lab2/REPORT.md

         I1103 23:06:26.931890     6 membership.cpp:278] unable to connect to peerId: 6
         I1103 23:06:26.931903     6 membership.cpp:283] no leader found, I am becoming the leader, leaderPeerId: 1
         ```

+        Once connected to the leader, a peer now waits for messages from the leader

     - When a peer starts as a leader, it is the only peer in the group, it logs the following: